aneldev/dyna-interfaces/README.md

 Interface are the contract between the object user the object itself.

-This makes the interface also the blueprint of the object. hrought the interfaces the logic is depicted, so are important!
+This makes the interface also the blueprint of the object.
+Through the interfaces the logic is depicted, so are important!

 # IResult interface, ILog IError IInfo IDebug